Redislabs-Solution-Architects/prometheus-grafana-redis-enterprise/README.md

 # Pull Redis Enterprise data using Prometheus and Grafana

+Basically a repo that sets this up: https://docs.redislabs.com/latest/rs/administering/monitoring-metrics/prometheus-integration/

 ## Startup
 `docker-compose up`

 or... if you plan on just leaving it up for a while...

 `docker-compose up &> log.out &`

+currently *log.out* is in the gitignore... but whatever filename you want, just don't push it back to the repo ;-)

 ## Update redis host ip
 The prometheus.yml contains a target for one of the internal docker IPs where RS is running.
 You may need to change this to match the IP of your master node.